PaddlePaddle/RocketQA/README.md

 # RocketQA

 In recent years, the dense retrievers based on pre-trained language models have achieved remarkable progress.
-To facilitate more developers to easily use cutting edge technologies, this repository provides an easy-to-use toolkit for running and fine-tuning the state-of-the-art dense retrievers, namely **RocketQA**.
+To facilitate more developers using cutting edge technologies, this repository provides an easy-to-use toolkit for running and fine-tuning the state-of-the-art dense retrievers, namely **RocketQA**.
 This toolkit has the following advantages:

 * ***State-of-the-art***: It provides well-trained RocketQA models, which achieve SOTA performance on many dense retrieval datasets.
-And it will continue to update the latest models.
+And it will continue to update the [latest models](https://github.com/PaddlePaddle/RocketQA#news).
-* ***First-Chinese-model***: This toolkit provides the first open source Chinese dense retrieval model, which is trained on millions of manual annotation data from [DuReader dataset](https://github.com/baidu/DuReader).
+* ***First-Chinese-model***: It provides the first open source Chinese dense retrieval model, which is trained on millions of manual annotation data from [DuReader](https://github.com/baidu/DuReader).
-* ***Easy-to-use***: By integrating this toolkit with [JINA](https://jina.ai/) or FAISS, developers can build an end-to-end question answering system with several lines of code.
+* ***Easy-to-use***: By integrating this toolkit with [JINA](https://jina.ai/), developers can build an end-to-end question answering system with several lines of code.

 ## Installation